 Are refunds available if I cancel my internship?

-All intern cancellations and refund requests must be submitted in writing to Cristosal.
-Cancellation notices and refund requests received prior to one month before the start date of the internship will be issued a full refund.
+All internship cancellations and refund requests must be submitted in writing to Cristosal.
+Cancellation notices and refund requests received prior to one month before the start date of the internship will be issued a partial refund.
 There is no refund for interns who cancel less than thirty days prior to their start date, unless the cancellation is due to family emergencies or medical reasons.
 In that case, Cristosal will work with the person to issue a partial refund or transfer the internship fee for up to one year.

 What kind of background do I need to apply for an internship?